Raphide/Hero-Database/README.md

   - The issue being that currently my database has a different structure to the source database.
   - Typescript's static typing made this more of a challenge.
   - While I have fixed this issue on the front end I would like to modify my database/back end to more closely match the source.
+(This has been done now!)

 - Implementing pagination on an API with no pageable results and IDs that do not match index (solved by filtering the data according to an offset of the index).